onedebos/supersupport-fe/README.md

 ### Planned Features

-- Implement test
+- Implement tests
 - Improve styling
-- Fix issues with user logout but page still rendering in the DOM
-- Refactor components to make them more reusable
+- Persist user state on refresh using Redux-persist or simply using redux states + JWT
+- Load tickets on Admin sign in to reduce loading screens and time across the App.
+- Implement ProtectedRoutes

 ## Authors